 - Keeping debris and leaves from the coils, fan, compressor, and condenser.
 Take care to clear litter or clutter away from your system.
 Clean, unobstructed air conditioning components keep the unit running smoothly.
 If any of the coils or other components become clogged with debris and do not function, the cold air will build up inside and freeze the machine.
 Be sure to clean these pieces regularly.

 - Check the fluid levels.
 Your air conditioner runs on various coolants and other fluids.
 Make sure that they are filled to the necessary levels in order for the machine to function properly.
 Not sure what you’re looking for?
-Check out our maintenance plans for some professional help.
+Check out our maintenance plans, through our Service Partner Program, for some professional help.

 - Be aware of outdoor temperatures.
 This may seem like an obvious point, but you should not use your air conditioner if the outside temperature is cool.
 Don’t turn on the air conditioner because you have a turkey in the oven, for example!
 If the air outside is 60 degrees Fahrenheit or lower, the air conditioner is unnecessary and should be turned off.
 Crack a window instead.

 My air conditioner broke!
 Should I fix it or buy a new one?

 Let’s be real: even the most well-maintained air conditioner is going to break down eventually.
 When this happens, it raises a huge question: repair the unit, or go all-out and have it replaced?

 A major consideration in this decision is how long you have owned the machine.
-An air conditioning unit that that you’ve owned for several months or a couple of years is more likely to benefit from repairs, while a system with a dozen years of hard labor may be ready for the HVAC afterlife.
+An air conditioning unit that you’ve owned for several months or a couple of years is more likely to benefit from repairs, while a system with a dozen years of hard labor may be ready for the HVAC afterlife.